kmontag/protobufjs-loader/README.md

             /* Enable Typescript declaration file generation via pbts.
              *
              * Declaration files will be written every time the loader runs.
-             * They'll be saved in the same directory as the protobuf file
+             * By default, they'll be saved in the same directory as the
-             * being processed, with a `.d.ts` extension.
+             * protobuf file being processed, with a `.d.ts` extension.
              *
              * This only works if you're using the 'static-module' target
              * for pbjs (i.e. the default target).